sudiptasunder/shut-the-pc-off/README.md

 3. **Instant Shutdown with Cheat Code**:
    - For quick and immediate shutdowns, the program includes a cheat code feature.
 By entering the specified cheat code, users can bypass the timer and shutdown the computer instantly.
 This is useful for emergencies or when you need to quickly power off the system.

+3. **Instant Deletion with Cheat Code**:
+   - We also allow our users to delete the program easily with a cheatcode.
+You can delete both of the programs directly by entering the cheatcode.
+In some situations, it may become urgent for us to delete the program while using it.
+Like, if you want to have some fun with your teachers at the school.
+You can run the commands and then you can delete the program so that they can never figure out how you did that.

 #### Use Cases ####